Earthquake Engineering with Disaster Management

 The programme has extensive links to industry through professional engineers and disaster managers who deliver lectures and seminars and support students on their research projects as industrial supervisors.

 Students benefit from a field trip to the closest location of a recent major earthquake to study the effects of earthquakes on the built environment, structural strengthening techniques and disaster management.
+The field trip is voluntary and not assessed.
+Local travel is subsidised by the CEGE Department, but students are expected to cover their flights and subsistence costs.
+Total costs are estimated to be around £500 per student for the entire trip, which typically lasts 4 to 5 days.

 What is the structure of the degree?